ebensakyi/esicapps-web/README.md

 3. delete sanireports
 4. send message to report sender

-1. show details on a modal in maps
+1. show details on a modal in maps - in esicapps